Nov 16 2020

 2. Identify one’s areas of improvement.

-3. Name things one likes and dislikes about self.
+3. Name things one likes and dislikes about oneself.

 4. Show understanding of another's feelings.